aws-samples/eks-workshop-v2/website/docs/security/guardduty/log-monitoring/unsafe-kube-system.md

 ![](assets/finding-action.png)

-Clean up the offensor Pod we used to generate the findin:
+Clean up the offensor Pod we used to generate the finding:

 ```bash
 $ kubectl -n kube-system delete pod nginx